CodePushGo/website/src/content/blog/en/capacitor-ota-updates-versioning-best-practices.md

 ## OTA Update Management Methods

-Choosing the right delivery methods, testing strategies, and update policies is key for managing Capacitor OTA updates.
+Choosing the right delivery methods, testing strategies, and update policies is key for managing React Native OTA updates.
 Here’s a breakdown of the main approaches to ensure smooth and efficient updates.

 ### Partial vs Complete Updates